 Syria: A Second Home for Hezbollah

-Sheik Hassan Nasrallah, Secretary General of Lebanon’s Iran backed Hezbollah, and a key Damascus ally as well, said in his recent speech that his group will keep its military presence in Syria until further notice.
+Sheik Hassan Nasrallah, Secretary-General of Lebanon’s Iran backed Hezbollah, and a key Damascus ally as well said in his recent speech that his group will keep its military presence in Syria until further notice.
 Nasrallah stated that Hezbollah’s presence is linked to “The needs and approval” of the Syrian government.
 He further added that “No one can force us to leave Syria.”
 His statement has clearly showcased that Hezbollah is set to make Syria its second home after Lebanon.

 Hezbollah fielded thousands of its fighters fighting alongside the Syrian government forces since the early days of the civil war that erupted in 2011.
 The Lebanese militia entered the Syrian war on side of President Assad well before any other ally of the Assad regime.
-Moreover, Hezbollah fought some of most intense battles of the war.
-During the seven years of war more than 1,600 Hezbollah fighters have been killed in Syria, according to the Britain-based Syrian Observatory for Human Rights.
+Moreover, Hezbollah fought some of the most intense battles of the war.
+During the seven years of war, more than 1,600 Hezbollah fighters have been killed in Syria, according to the Britain-based Syrian Observatory for Human Rights.
 After investing so deeply in the Syrian war Hezbollah has realized that it’s nearly impossible to extricate itself from Syria.
 The organisation has started concentrating its efforts on post-war plans to establish a permanent military presence in Syria.

 Hezbollah’s own political objectives in Syria include ensuring the survival of the Assad regime, protecting and expanding its political power and influence, balancing against Israel and the United States, stemming the spread of Sunni Salafi-jihadist and other “takfiri” groups and defending Shia communities.
 All these objectives can only be effectively achieved by maintaining a permanent presence in Syria.
 Strategically Hezbollah’s mentor and sponsor, Iran, also does not want to see Hezbollah leave Syria.
 The party is now not only the Islamic Republic’s most dependable ally in the Middle East but is rather considered to be an extension of the Iranian Revolutionary Guards Corps (IRGC).
 Iran and Hezbollah also helped create local pro-Iran groups, which consist of Syrian fighters who primarily report to the Iranian Quds Force, not to the Syrian regime.